pmean/build-website/text/14/cox-regression.md

     ##
     ## Concordance= 0.532  (se = 0.015 )
     ## Rsquare= 0.012   (max possible= 0.983 )
-    ## Likelihood ratio test= 3.77  on 1 df,   p=0.05214
+    ## Likelihood ratio test= 3.77  on 1 df
+-   p=0.05214
-    ## Wald test            = 4.19  on 1 df,   p=0.04075
+    ## Wald test            = 4.19  on 1 df
+-   p=0.04075
-    ## Score (logrank) test = 4.27  on 1 df,   p=0.03887
+    ## Score (logrank) test = 4.27  on 1 df
+-   p=0.03887

-To plot the data, you need to create predictions at the specific values of interest.
-With multiple indpendent variables, any variable left out would be predicted at its average value.
+To plot the data
+- you need to create predictions at the specific values of interest.
+With multiple indpendent variables
+- any variable left out
+would be predicted at its average value.

 ``` {.r}